dcclogin/SereneAzure/notes/from-an-interpterter-to-a-cpser.md

                    ...        ;; <= similarly, ...
                    ))))])))
 ```
+Here are the differences:

 - ANF doesn't discriminate between `Number` and `Symbol`, it won't try to **evaluate** variables (i.e. lookup in the `env`).
 - we no longer need `env`, `mt-env` and `ext-env`, since they're only for **evaluation** of variables, but ANFer never evaluates a name.
+- we don't care what `e1` really is, so we no longer need that pattern matching line.

-- the basic idea is to defer the evaluation a little ... turn a dynamic process into a static expression (using quotation & quasiqutation).
-- it's the philosophical aspect of programming between "dynamic" and "static"...
+The basic idea is to defer the evaluation a little ... turn a dynamic process into a static expression (using quotation & quasiqutation). it's the philosophical aspect of programming between "dynamic" and "static"...:)

 ```racket
 (define (interp exp)